 With cleaner water, less pollution and a healthy remnant oyster population, Botany Bay and Georges River is ready for the recovery of these lost ecosystems.

-The Nature Conservancy, together with our partners Greater Sydney Local Land Services and NSW DPI Fisheries are working to restore these lost shellfish reefs.
+The Nature Conservancy worked with Greater Sydney Local Land Services and NSW DPI Fisheries to restore shellfish reefs in Botany Bay.

 With the support of the Australian Government, we’re committed to bringing these shellfish reef ecosystems back from the brink of extinction — for the benefit of both people and nature.

 To kickstart this, the Botany Bay and Georges River Oyster Reef Restoration project was established in 2021.
-The goal of the project is to restore up to five hectares of the locally extinct Australian Flat Oyster (Ostrea angasi) and depleted Sydney Rock Oyster (Saccostrea glomerata) reefs, across three sites, one in Botany Bay and two in the upstream shores of the Georges River.
+The goal of the project was to restore up to 3 hectares of the locally extinct Australian Flat Oyster (Ostrea angasi) reef at Kurnell.